icyphox/site/pages/blog/honk-fly.md

 date: 2022-05-25
 ---

+**Update 2022-08-11**: As with literally every update of mine, I'm no longer running honk on Fly.
+It's way easier to simply run it on a server myself, behind nginx.
+Huh -- who knew?

 For those unaware -- first of all, how? it's literally everywhere -- [fly.io](https://fly.io) is the new platform-as-a-service du jour.
 The idea is to give them a Dockerfile (or a pre-built image, or just generic